 Spearmint Rhino is Still One of the Plusher Clubs in Vegas

-Spearmint Rhino has finished a major remodel that was driving away customers, though it never fully regained its former dancers, who left for Sapphire and Treasures.
+Spearmint Rhino has finished a major remodel that was driving away customers, as many of its dancers left for Sapphire and Treasures.
 Still, Spearmint Rhino remains one of the plusher clubs in Vegas and it’s now larger; it continues to eschew the typical high-tech look for something more opulent and flattering to skin tones.
 Think English country manor with lots of comfy seating, fake paintings (nudes, of course), muted lighting, and big ceramic vases in the passageways.

 Rhino has also upgraded its VIP offerings to modern Vegas standards, with a couple of hallways lined with dark private VIP rooms for 1-on-1 encounters with dancers.
 But the private rooms are more basic than the elegant private rooms at Sapphire and Sophia’s, and unlike the rooms at Sapphire and Sophia’s, they lack a door you can close.

 For many years, Rhino was the best gentlemen’s club in town, packed wall-to-wall with tens.
 It used to be that a dancer had to be thin and movie-star pretty with big breasts to work here.
 Now the club has a wider variety of dancer types.
 The lap dance mileage standard here is less reliably high than in the past.

 But the worst thing about Rhino in Las Vegas has always been its hustle factor.
 Out of the last four times I’ve visited Rhino to scout the club for TVO, I’ve been insulted or harangued by a dancer for not spending enough money (or, at least, not spending enough on her) three of the four times.
 The last time, the colleague I was with had to pay the dancer off to get her to leave us alone while we finished a business discussion.